ArnoRaijmakers/WinSystemTools/README.md

 </div>

 ### Retrieve Mailbox Delegations:
-Note that Global Administrator or Exchange Administrator rights are required, and you will need to authenticate during the process
+Note that Global Administrator or Exchange Administrator rights are required, and you will need to authenticate during the process.
+This retrieves all the mailbox delegation of the whole M365 Tenant.

 Download the PowerShell script to your local machine.
 1. Right-click this link: [Retrieve-AllMailboxDelegations.ps1](https://raw.githubusercontent.com/ArnoRaijmakers/WinSystemTools/M365Management/Retrieve-AllMailboxDelegations.ps1)